Analysis: This time, Sanders 'rigged' the system against himself

 With only three states having voted so far, and the Super Tuesday contests in 14 states accounting for about one-third of the delegates on March 3, it's still possible that Sanders or another candidate will run away with the nomination.
 But most Democratic operatives are increasingly convinced that no one will have a majority by the end of the primary season.

-The one thing Sanders' early push to frame the debate around a brokered convention has done is clarify how difficult it will be for him to make his case.
+The one thing Sanders' early push to frame the debate around an open convention has done is clarify how difficult it will be for him to make his case.
 It was much easier for him to sell the idea that the system was rigged against him when he didn't have a strong hand in writing the rules.